Mortgage Rates Explained: Fixed, Variable & Tracker UK

 How the Bank of England base rate affects your mortgage

-The Bank of England’s Monetary Policy Committee (MPC) meets eight times a year to set the base rate, which is the interest rate the Bank charges other banks and building societies to borrow money.
-It’s the single most influential factor in the UK mortgage market.
-When the MPC raises the base rate, the cost of borrowing increases across the economy; when it cuts, borrowing becomes cheaper.
+The Bank of England’s Monetary Policy Committee (MPC) meets eight times a year to set the base rate, the rate the Bank charges other banks and building societies to borrow.
+This is the biggest single influence on UK mortgage pricing.
+Raise the base rate and borrowing gets pricier right across the economy; cut it and borrowing gets cheaper.

-If you have a tracker mortgage, a base rate change affects you immediately — your payments go up or down the following month.
-If you’re on an SVR, your lender may choose to pass on some or all of the change, though they’re not obliged to.
-If you’re on a fixed rate, you’re unaffected until your deal ends.
-However, the base rate at the time your fix expires will determine the deals available to you when you come to remortgage.
+On a tracker, a base rate change reaches you almost at once, with payments moving the following month.
+On an SVR, your lender might pass on some, all or none of it, since it is under no obligation.
+On a fixed rate, nothing changes until your deal ends.
+But the base rate on the day your fix expires shapes the deals waiting for you when you remortgage.

-The Bank of England’s Monetary Policy Committee (MPC) meets eight times a year to set the base rate, which is the interest rate the Bank charges other banks and building societies to borrow money.
-It’s the single most influential factor in the UK mortgage market and directly affects how much you can borrow.
-When the MPC raises the base rate, the cost of borrowing increases across the economy; when it cuts, borrowing becomes cheaper.
+The Bank of England’s Monetary Policy Committee (MPC) meets eight times a year to set the base rate, the rate the Bank charges other banks and building societies to borrow.
+It is the biggest single influence on the UK mortgage market, and it feeds through to how much you can borrow.
+When the MPC lifts the base rate, borrowing gets more expensive across the economy; when it cuts, borrowing gets cheaper.

-If you have a tracker mortgage, a base rate change affects you immediately — your payments go up or down the following month.
-If you’re on an SVR, your lender may choose to pass on some or all of the change, though they’re not obliged to.
-If you’re on a fixed rate, you’re unaffected until your deal ends.
-However, the base rate at the time your fix expires will determine the deals available to you when you come to remortgage.
+On a tracker, a base rate change hits you straight away, with payments shifting the next month.
+On an SVR, your lender may pass on some, all or none of the move, since it is not obliged to.
+On a fixed rate, you feel nothing until the deal ends.
+Even so, the base rate at the point your fix expires decides the deals open to you when you remortgage.

 Don’t sit on your lender’s SVR